signalfx/splunk-otel-js-web/docs/Instrumentations.md

   },
 });

-// Then expose the io object in your bundle by doing: window.socketIoClient = io;
+// Expose the io object in your bundle window.socketIoClient = io;
 ```

 ### Spans

-Messages sent between socket.io client and server are sent as `EVENT_NAME send` (client -> server) or `EVENT_NAME receive` (server -> client) spans with the following tags:
+Messages sent between socket.io clients and servers are `EVENT_NAME send` (client to server) or `EVENT_NAME receive` (server to client) spans with the following tags:

 |Name|Type|Description|
 |---|---|---|